 Wages, Fringe Benefits, Paychecks & Breaks

 The Wage Regulations Act protects wage earners from unfair practices regarding pay.
-This section discussed the following: breaks and meal periods, fringe benefits, sexual discrimination, final paychecks, payday regulations and deductions.
+This section discussed the following: breaks and meal periods, fringe benefits, sex discrimination, final paychecks, payday regulations and deductions.

 - Breaks and Meal Periods

 State law requires that employees must be provided a thirty (30) minute unpaid meal or rest period if scheduled six (6) consecutive hours, except in workplace environments that by their nature of business provides for ample opportunity to rest or take an appropriate break.
 An example would be a person employed in the food/beverage industry or security guards.

 The failure to provide a thirty (30) minute meal or rest period is a violation of state law.
 There are no state requirements for additional breaks.
 Tenn.
 Code Ann. § 50-2-103 (2)(A)(B)